freesouls/face-alignment-at-3000fps/README.md

 - I will optimize it and update it later.
 - Second, I will also develop a version on GPU, and will also upload later.

-# THANKS
+# THANKS and More
-Mang thanks goes to those appreciate my work.
+Many thanks goes to those appreciate my work.

 if you have any question, contact me at declanxu@gmail.com or declanxu@126.com, THANKS.